 Funding helps us to work with young people, experts, members of the public and others who have been directly involved or directly impacted by the events and people we rediscover in new and exciting ways that benefit people today.
 We’d like to extend a special thanks to players of the National Lottery who help to make all this possible.

-In September, we will be launching our Settle North website.
-It will contain an array of articles, images, movies, feedback, research and timelines.
+We launched our Settle North website containing an array of articles, images, movies, feedback, research and timelines.

 “It is a wonderful feeling, to discover that people of yesterday had the same hopes and dreams as we do today.
 I have enjoyed getting to know those people better and to be able to tell their distant stories and give them new life in our modern age.
 It makes me wonder who will tell my story in years to come.”
 GF, Project participant, age 15.